 ArticleReach is a service that enables VU students and staff to locate and access journal articles that are not held in the VU Library collection.

-- If you search for a journal article in Library search and cannot find a Full Text Online version, follow the links (such as 'Citation Online') to reach the Electronic Resources screen; from here you can request the article through ArticleReach.
+- If you search for a journal article in Library search and cannot find a Full Text Online version, follow the links to request the article through ArticleReach.

 - Give as much detail of the item as possible - the more detail you supply, the easier it is to fulfil your request.